Is Florence Worth Visiting? Here’s All You Need to Know

 15. Hidden Gems and Stunning Gardens

 Florence is a city that flourishes with hidden gems and enchanting gardens, such as the Boboli Gardens of the Pitti Palace and Villa Bardini.
-This is the type of destination that, no matter how often you visit, always has a new hidden gem to discover.
+This is the type of destination that, no matter how often you visit, always has a new secret corner to discover.

 Some other beautiful hidden gems are the Florence street art and the Basilica di Santa Maria Novella.